Colorado Bicycle Accident Attorney

 I was injured because of a defect in my bicycle.
 Do I have a case?

 Yes.
 If you were injured because of a defective product or a defective component on your bicycle, you might have a products liability case against the manufacturer.
-This could be from a defective frame, an improper set up, or a bad welding job or metal failure.
-If you suspect a defective component or product caused you bicycle accident, it is very important to preserve the bicycle and all the parts.
-These will be important evidence in your legal case and you attorney will want to have the appropriate experts examine them without any alteration to their condition.
+This could be from a defective frame, an improper setup, a bad welding job, or metal failure.
+If you suspect a defective component or product caused your bicycle accident, it is very important to preserve the bicycle and all the parts.
+These will be important evidence in your legal case and your attorney will want to have the appropriate experts examine them without any alteration to their condition.